MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Person-queries.md

     > * To make sure you have a line of data for every person and date combination for the metrics, add **Emails sent** as one of your metrics.
     > * After you export the results, replace all null values with zeros to ensure that calculations for averages and other statistics include all person and date combinations.

+12. In the **Organizational data** section, you can select what data columns to include or exclude from the output (.csv) file.
+Select **Clear all** to exclude (deselect) all columns and then select which columns you want to include from the list.
+Use **Select all** to include all columns, which is the default.
-12. Select **Run** at the top right to run the query.
+13. Select **Run** at the top right to run the query.
-13. On the **Queries** > **Results** page, the query status shows as **Submitted**.
+14. On the **Queries** > **Results** page, the query status shows as **Submitted**.
 After the query status changes to **Succeeded**, you can view it, share it, download it (in .csv file format), delete it, or [Copy an OData link](https://docs.microsoft.com/en-us/workplace-analytics/use/view-download-and-export-query-results#get-a-link-for-odata-feed-that-you-can-use-in-power-bi) to use in a visualization tool, such as Power BI or Excel.

 **Person query results**
 The following are the columns included in the query results for the custom query created in the previous steps and an example of the type of data rows you might see: